-Electrical isolator which is commonly known as isolator or disconnector is a piece of equipment that is used in electric devices and power systems with the main function of effectively isolating two different parts of an instrument.
-By definition, isolation is the process of complete separation of various parts of an apparatus and this separation can either be physical or electrical or both.
+An electrical isolator which is commonly known as an isolator or disconnector is a piece of equipment that is used in electric devices and power systems with the main function of effectively isolating two different parts of an instrument.
+By definition, isolation is the process of complete separation of various parts of an apparatus and this separation can either be physical or electrical, or both.

-As already discussed the main purpose of an isolator is safety because if a fault occurs in one section of a circuit or power supply then electrical isolator is used as a switch to keep apart that section from other sections of system to perform repair work.
-In asimilar scenario, isolators also ensure safety of workers in regular maintenance and service of the power system.
+As already discussed the main purpose of an isolator is safety because if a fault occurs in one section of a circuit or power supply then an electrical isolator is used as a switch to keep apart that section from other sections of the system to perform repair work.
+In a similar scenario, isolators also ensure the safety of workers in regular maintenance and service of the power system.
 Isolators separate a certain circuit from the electricity mains and discharge any residual current, left in the circuit, to the ground.

 Electrical Isolator Working Principle

-Working of an isolator is very simple and it can be operated in various ways such as fully-automatic, semi-automatic or manually operated.
-Isolator are sometimes used as switches that can be opened or closed based on the requirement.
-But many times, isolator are used permanently in a fixed position to keep isolation such as in electrical transmission lines, transformers and grid station as shown in the figure below.
+The working of an isolator is very simple and it can be operated in various ways such as fully automatic, semi-automatic, or manually operated.
+Isolators are sometimes used as switches that can be opened or closed based on the requirement.
+But many times, isolators are used permanently in a fixed position to keep isolation such as in electrical transmission lines, transformers, and grid stations as shown in the figure below.

 There are various kinds of isolators available in the market.
-Choice of electrical isolators depend upon the requirement and application and based on the placement in the system.
-Isolators based on Application can be classified into four types
+Choice of electrical isolators depends upon the requirement and application and based on the placement in the system.
+Isolators based on Application can be classified into four types.

 - Single Break Isolator

 - Pantograph Isolator